Latest news, notes on Vanderbilt athletics

 Vanderbilt welcomes WBB head coach Stephanie White.
 Photos by Joe Howell (5/25/16)

-Carolyn Peck, a member of the Vanderbilt Athletics Hall of Fame, enters her second season on head coach Stephanie White’s staff in 2017-18.
+Carolyn Peck, a member of the Vanderbilt Athletics Hall of Fame, enters her third season on head coach Stephanie White’s staff in 2018-19.
 Peck, who was hired as a member of White’s inaugural staff, served as Vanderbilt’s interim head coach in the summer of 2016 while White was concluding the WNBA season.

 Peck, an ESPN analyst for nine years, was the head coach at Purdue during White's junior and senior seasons -- and together, they led the Boilermakers to the 1999 NCAA National Championship.
 Peck won multiple National Coach of the Year awards that season, including the Naismith National Coach of the Year, USBWA Coach of the Year, WBCA Coach of the Year and AP College Basketball Coach of the Year.